 The constitution, scope and powers of the Nomination & Remuneration Committee of the Board of Directors are in accordance with the provisions of Section 178 of the Companies Act and Regulation 19 of the Listing Regulations.
-The Nomination & Remuneration Committee looks at all matters pertaining to the appointment and remuneration of the Managing Director / Whole-time Directors / Chief Executive Officer, the Executive Directors, Key Managerial Personnel of the Company.
+The Nomination & Remuneration Committee, inter alia, observes the requirements pertaining to the appointment and remuneration of the Managing Director / Whole-time Directors / Chief Executive Officer, the Executive Directors, Key Managerial Personnel of the Company.